NoPhaseNoKill/monorepo/README.md

     4. This ensures that we validate our gradle scripts functionality before even running anything, and fail fast
     5. It also allows us to assert that from X commit we have coverage against Y,Z regressions which allow much faster upgrades

-5. Now that we have all of gradle plugin functionality tested, we can copy across previous modules one-by-one to new structure, see: https://github.com/NoPhaseNoKill/monorepo/tree/285b90b6334971b2978ed0954c0220f0914ca917/modules
+2. Now that we have all of gradle plugin functionality tested, we can copy across previous modules one-by-one to new structure, see: https://github.com/NoPhaseNoKill/monorepo/tree/285b90b6334971b2978ed0954c0220f0914ca917/modules

-6. Add better output of logging for plugin/dependency management print statements in [kotlin-project-root-repositories.settings.gradle.kts](toolset%2Fjvm%2Fbuild-logic%2Fsettings%2Fkotlin-project-root-settings%2Fsrc%2Fmain%2Fkotlin%2Fkotlin-project-root-repositories.settings.gradle.kts)
+3. Add better output of logging for plugin/dependency management print statements in [kotlin-project-root-repositories.settings.gradle.kts](toolset%2Fjvm%2Fbuild-logic%2Fsettings%2Fkotlin-project-root-settings%2Fsrc%2Fmain%2Fkotlin%2Fkotlin-project-root-repositories.settings.gradle.kts)
-7. Add folder in build-logic named tasks, and have sub-folders java/kotlin/root tasks etc
+4. Add folder in build-logic named tasks, and have sub-folders java/kotlin/root tasks etc
+5. Split each singular dependency into its own project, so we can get maximum concurrency.
+This means each node in the tree gets its own project, but would be responsible for a singular fetch -> enabling extremely high speeds when fetching packages and configuring projects

 ### Create script to make a new module (under modules/applications or modules/libraries)
 1. Create basic structure of project (ie something like: src/main/kotlin, src/main/resources, src/test/kotlin, src/test/resources)